-Over 40,000 people undergo cornea transplants in the United States each year.
-A corneal transplant is recommended for people who have:
+Over 40,000 people undergo a cornea transplant in the United States each year.
+Corneal transplant surgery is recommended for people who have:

 - Scarring of the cornea from severe infections or injuries

 - Vision loss caused by cloudiness of the cornea, most often due to Fuchs’ dystrophy

 During these procedures, damaged tissue on the eye’s clear surface – the cornea – is replaced.

 As the front, clear layer of the eye, corneas are a unique part of the body and features five layers (from front to back); Corneal epithelium, Bowman’s layer, Corneal stroma, Descemet’s membrane, and Corneal endothelium.
 Problems with any of these layers can cause blurred vision, glare, and distortion.